 - 7.10.6.
-Extra Care is a form of housing similar to sheltered schemes, with selfcontained accommodation together with some communal facilities.
-In an extra care scheme, instead of the low level support traditionally provided by wardens in sheltered schemes, higher levels of care and support are provided 24 hours a day by a dedicated team of care workers.
-Extra care increases the choice of care options and can avoid the need for people to move into residential care. - 7.10.7.
+Extra Care Housing describes housing developments that comprise selfcontained homes with design features, communal facilities and on-site support services to enable people to self-care and continue to live independently.
+Extra Care Housing can include a range of housing types but a common principle is that it provides independent living accommodation with a level of support equivalent to that of a care home. - 7.10.7.
 The Council will continue to work closely with Cumbria County Council and other providers to supply the optimum amount and mix of specialist accommodation for those with special needs, including sheltered and extra care housing. - 7.10.8.
 In order to increase the number of homes that are suitable for older people, the Local Plan will encourage developers to build new homes to the current minimum space standards, as defined by Part M of the Building Regulations, so that they can be readily adapted to meet the needs of those with disabilities and the elderly as well as assisting independent living at home.
 This would help to meet the requirements of the Borough's growing elderly population. - 7.10.9.
 The Council seeks to ensure that new housing designs can be easily adapted to meet the requirements of occupants should their needs change over time, for example through the use of wider doorways and flush entrances which can help meet the needs of parents with prams, the disabled and the elderly.
 This is particularly important as demographic trends show that the Borough has an increasing ageing population.